aaico/aaico-voice-processing-challenge-2024/README.md

 git push origin your-branch-name
 ```

-To have your solution considered, it must be reproducible locally by the "aaico" team.
+To have your solution considered, it must be reproducible locally by the AAICO team.

 ### Solution description (to complete)